-William Lis has been our independent director since October 2018.
+William Lis has been our Independent Director since October 2018.
 He has 28 years of biopharmaceutical experience.
 He is the Executive Chairman, and interim CEO of Jasper Therapeutics, Inc. where he led the company's 2019 Series A financing and SPAC initial public offering and pipeline development since 2019.
 Previously, Mr. Lis served as Chief Executive Officer and a Director of Portola Pharmaceuticals, Inc. from 2009 until 2018 after serving as Chief Operating Officer.
 Under his leadership, Portola successfully grew from a discovery-stage company to a fully integrated R&D and commercial organization, and independently discovered and developed Andexxa® and Bevyxxa® through commercial launch, and advanced cerdulatinib into clinical development.
 He led corporate partnerships and private and public financings including an initial public offering in 2013.
 The company grew into a multi-billion valuation company during his tenure.
 Portola was acquired by Alexion in 2020.

 Mr. Lis held executive positions at Scios, Inc. (a Johnson & Johnson company) where he last served as Sr. Vice President of Business Development and New Product Development, having led efforts for the in-licensing, development and pre-commercial launch for Xarelto®; He also held positions of increasing responsibility at Millennium Pharmaceuticals, Inc. (previously COR Therapeutics, Inc.) and Rhone Poulenc Rorer in sales, marketing, medical affairs and business development.
 He was involved in the U.S. commercial launch of several products, including Integrilin®, Lovenox® and Rilutek®.
 Mr. Lis served as a member of the Bio Board of Directors for Emerging Companies and is currently an independent Director of Eidos Therapeutics, Inc (NASDAQ: EIDX), acquired by Bridge Bio, and is currently an independent Director of Zai Lab Limited (NASDAQ: ZLAB; HKEX: 9688).

 Mr. Lis holds a B.S. from the University of Maryland.